 HE Lecturer in Research Skills and Course Manager for L4 BSc Animal Behaviour & Welfare

 Miriam completed undergraduate studies in Biology at the University of Cologne, Germany, in 2008 with a dissertation on circadian rhythms in wild fallow deer and mouflon sheep.
 Miriam then volunteered as a research assistant on a PhD project studying wild slender mongooses in the South African Kalahari desert from 2008-2009.
 Whilst completing MSc in Ecology, Evolution and Nature Conservation at the University of Potsdam, Miriam returned to the Kalahari to conduct research for dissertation on chemical communication in mongooses (slender mongooses, yellow mongooses and meerkats).
 In 2011 Miriam returned once more to South Africa as a research assistant working with meerkats in the Kalahari desert and African dwarf mongooses in the Lowveld area surrounding Kruger National Park.
-Miriam is currently completing a PhD with the University of Manchester, studying the impact of climate change and global warming on brown trout reproduction.
+Miriam has recently completed her PhD with the University of Manchester, studying the impact of climate change and global warming on brown trout reproduction.